Dartmouth Dam

-Dartmouth Dam is a large rock-fill embankment dam with an uncontrolled chute spillway across the Mitta Mitta, Gibbo and Dart rivers, the Morass Creek and a number of small tributaries.
+The Dartmouth Dam is a large gravity dam across the Mitta Mitta, Gibbo and Dart rivers, the Morass Creek and a number of small tributaries.
 The dam is located near Mount Bogong in the north-east of the Australian state of Victoria.
-The dam's purpose includes irrigation, the generation of hydro-electric power, water supply and conservation.
+The dam's purpose includes irrigation, the generation of hydroelectricity, water supply and conservation.
 The impounded reservoir is called Dartmouth Reservoir, sometimes called Lake Dartmouth.
-The Dartmouth Power Station, a hydro-electric power station that generates power to the national grid, is located near the dam wall.
+The Dartmouth Power Station, a conventional hydroelectric power station generates power to the national grid, is located near the dam wall.
 The dam is Australia's tallest dam, at 180 m.

 A smaller pond, called the Dartmouth Dam Regulating Pond or Banimboola Pondage, approximately 9 km downstream of the main dam, also across the Mitta Mitta River, is located adjacent the Banimboola Hydroelectric Power Station and forms part of the Dartmouth Dam complex of facilities.